Edgar-Donk/tkinter.ttk.style/docs/basics/software.rst

    to the ``docs`` directory of the unzipped files and run the command ``make html``, which should make a new subdirectory ``_build/html``, where you can load ``index.html``.

+* Python IDE or code editor
+   An IDE is an Integrated Development Environment, used to control projects - probably most inexperienced users only need a code editor, certainly they are easier to learn.
+Idle and Thonny come with the Python installation, my choice would be Thonny.
+A second lightweight code editor is PyScripter (only available for Windows).
+More experienced users require an IDE and these are best for the individual to try, judge and select according to personal requirements.